MENU

 1. Lake Tahoe Ceremony + Private Lunch or Dinner

-Start with a scenic ceremony overlooking the lake, then transition into a private dinner—either at a restaurant or a styled outdoor setup with a long table, candles, and florals.
+Start with a scenic ceremony overlooking Lake Tahoe, then transition into a private dinner, either at a restaurant or a styled outdoor setup with a long table, candles, and florals.

 2. Yosemite Intimate Ceremony + Picnic